 University Marketing and Communications

-Overview of SEO and how to improve Google rankings
+Overview of SEO and How to Improve Google Rankings

-Develop Good Content
+Develop Effective Content

 1. Authoritative content.
 Can’t game Google.
 Need focused, organized content that meets the needs of your users.
 Keep it fresh.
 Don’t need to optimize every web page.
 Focus on these: